Jeffrey Jowell

-Sir Jeffrey Jowell (born 4 November 1938) is a practising barrister at Blackstone Chambers specialising in public law (including constitutional, administrative, human rights and the design and implementation of national constitutions).
-He was the inaugural Director of the Bingham Centre for the Rule of Law from 2010 - 2015.
-He is Emeritus Professor of Public Law at University College London where he was Dean of the Faculty of Laws and a Vice Provost.
-He is the author of leading publications in his field (see selected bibliography).
+Sir Jeffrey Jowell (born 1938) is a British legal scholar and barrister specialising in public law, constitutional law, human rights and the rule of law.
+He is a practising barrister at Blackstone Chambers and Emeritus Professor of Public Law at University College London (UCL), where he was Dean of the Faculty of Laws and a Vice-Provost.
+From December 2010 to October 2015 he was the founding director of the Bingham Centre for the Rule of Law.